zdai257/WALI-HRI/README.md

 The WALI-HAI dataset is publicly available at a [**Box shared drive**](https://aston.box.com/s/vdh27hmczaoyx4t8rbsobjf6mjn67kmb).
 Note the full dataset size is about 105GB.

-To download a data sample
+To download one data sample,

 ```bash
 ./downloader.sh